Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Diffeomorphisms groups of specific Cantor sets

-Moreover, if a diffeomorphism $\varphi\in \Diff^1(\R,C)$ whose derivative $\varphi'$ verifies the condition for derivative (\ref{eq:small-1}) coincides with the multi-germ $\{\psi_j\}_{j=1,m}$ on $[a_1,b_m]$, then it coincides with $\chi$ on its domain of definiteness. \end{lemma} \begin{proof} The standard germ $\psi_j$ is of the form $\psi_j=\psi_{I,J}$, with $i_p=j_q=k$.
+Moreover, if a diffeomorphism $\varphi\in \Diff^1(\R,C)$ whose derivative $\varphi'$ verifies the condition for derivative (\ref{eq:small-1}) coincides with the multi-germ $\{\psi_j\}_{j=1,m}$ on $[a_1,b_m]$, then it coincides with $\chi$ on its domain of definition. \end{lemma} \begin{proof} The standard germ $\psi_j$ is of the form $\psi_j=\psi_{I,J}$, with $i_p=j_q=k$.
 We want to construct an increasing function extending the standard germ $\psi_{I,J}$ which satisfies the condition (\ref{eq:small-1}) for the derivative.
 Such a function will be called a {\em continuation} of $\psi_j$.
 Moving one step upward on the tree (i.e. the ancestor vertices) we arrive at the vertices $v_{I'}$ and $v_{J'}$, where $I=I'k$, $J=J'k$.

-Let, for the sake of definiteness take first $k < n$ and seek for a continuation on the right side of the interval on which $\psi_{I,J}$ is defined.
+Consider first $k < n$ and seek for a continuation on the right side of the interval on which $\psi_{I,J}$ is defined.
 Therefore the continuation must have form drawn below, where points marked by squares correspond to each other:

 Since the ratio of the derivatives is uniformly bounded, the vertices corresponding to squares should be on the same level, namely at equal distance from the vertices $v_{I'}$ and $v_{J'}$, respectively.
 Consider the highest possible level of such squares for which the extended map is compatible with the standard germ $\psi_{j+1}$.
 We claim that this continuation has the following form, namely that squares sit on the vertices $v_{I'k+1}$ and $v_{J'k+1}$: